Tlcke77/8-Week-SQL-Challenge/Case Study #2 Pizza Runner/README.md

   - [D. Pricing and Ratings](#d-pricing-and-ratings)

-All the information regarding this case study can be from the source using the following link: [here](https://8weeksqlchallenge.com/case-study-2/).
+All the information regarding this case study can be found in the source using the following link: [here](https://8weeksqlchallenge.com/case-study-2/).

 I chose to use MySQL to solve this case study instead of the provided embedded DB Fiddle, which defaults to PostgreSQL 13.